What parts are used to construct the guttering on a property? We explain the elements required for a working gutter and downpipe system.

 The pipe clip is placed around the downpipe and features fixing lugs which help to keep the pipe fastened to the wall of the property.
 These are placed at points along the downpipe to prevent harsh weather from moving the drain out of place.

 UPVC guttering and downpipe is a long lasting, highly durable option when it comes to purchasing parts for your roofline drainage system.
-With a choice of rounded, squared or cast iron effect, allowing you to choose your preferred look to compliment the exterior of your home.
+With a choice of rounded, squared, cast iron effect and ogee guttering available, allowing you to choose your preferred look to compliment the exterior of your home.